 The Carson River Coalition (CRC) is a watershed wide stakeholder group that serves as the steering committee for the integrated watershed planning process (IWPP).
 The idea for the CRC was created during a watershed wide conference held in 1998 in response to the 1997 floods.
 During this conference, Carson Water Subconservancy District (CWSD) was asked to serve as the coordinator for the CRC and establish the IWPP.
 Participants in the CRC include private individuals; local, state and federal agencies; tribal governments; and citizen-driven groups.
 The IWPP program focuses on management of watershed resources long-term and addresses the diverse needs and concerns of all stakeholders.
 The CRC’s initial steps developed a Carson River Watershed vision statement and guiding principles.
 The vision and guiding principles were adopted by five counties and approximately 20 agencies and organizations within the watershed.
 They are the back bone of the 2007 Carson River Watershed Adaptive Stewardship Plan and its 2017 supplemental update actively championed by the CRC today.

 CRC working groups are established to address specific programs.
-The CRC’s Education Working Group and the River Corridor Working Group meet regularly, where other working groups meet less frequently.
+The CRC’s Education Working Group and the Floodplain Management Working Group meet regularly, where other working groups meet less frequently.
 The CRC holds bi-annual public meetings and forum events that provide a format for the exchange of information about projects and programs being conducted throughout the watershed.
 These events provide stakeholders an opportunity to highlight their particular projects and discuss watershed-wide benefits.
 Past forum power points and CRC Working Group meeting notes are available here.